sirn-se/websocket-php/docs/Client.md

 The type is defined as opcode in WebSocket standard, and each classname corresponds to current message opcode.

 Text and Binary are the main content message.
 The others are used for internal communication and typically do not contain content.
-All provide the same methods, excpet Close that have an additional method not present on other types of messages.
+All provide the same methods, except Close that have an additional method not present on other types of messages.

 ```php
 echo "opcode:       {$message->getOpcode()}\n";